 In a world where monumental decisions are made every day, choosing which recipes to include on this blog and in my weekly newspaper column ranks pretty low on the relevance scale.
 Yet I deliberate long and hard on this!

 What will she want to eat?
 Which recipes might he not merely read, but also cook?
 Do they prefer more dinner to breakfast recipes?
 Chicken again?
 What about dessert?

 Often, it is a conversation around our family dinner table that cements this decision.
 I recently prepared the following soup recipe for the first time in a long while, and my two sons raved.
 When cooking for a family, oohs and aahs are the sort of response every parent hopes for but seldom receives.

 As a kid, I never thought twice about moaning, “Ick…fish for dinner…again?”
 As a mom, I later realized that it never ever occurred to me to say, “Hey Mom, thanks for cooking dinner for me every single night!”
 I have since thanked her…and have also grown to love fish. : )

 So I am sharing this soup in hopes that, if you cook it, you will receive the same sort of pat on the back that I got.
 The recipe is delicious as written, yet is flexible, too.
 If you don’t have zucchini, substitute green beans.
-For a gluten-free option, omit the fresh tortellini and use a can of your favorite beans instead.
+For a gluten-free option, omit the fresh tortellini and use an additional can of your favorite beans instead.
 Alter the herbs based on what you have on hand.
 A minor tweak is sometimes all it takes to make dinner a success for everyone around the table.

 The last time I made this soup, I used goat sausage—which I had never before tried–from Lancaster Central Market’s Linden Dale Farm.
 For those who may have an opportunity to try, it was incredibly lean and absolutely delicious.

 - 1 pound sweet Italian sausage, casings removed (may substitute sausage of choice)